Defined Benefit Pension Plan (DB) Canada: How Benefits Are Calculated

 • Legal framework: Defined benefit pensions are governed by federal and provincial laws that require standards for funding, benefits, survivor protections and professional administration.

-In summary, DB plans provide a guaranteed income in retirement, with employers responsible for funding the plan and managing investments to support the promised benefits.
+In summary, defined benefit pension plans provide predictable retirement income, with employers responsible for funding the plan and managing investment risk on behalf of employees.

 Who Typically Offers Defined Benefit Pension Plans?